top of page

 The panel will delve into the diverse industrial applications of green hydrogen, examining its role in decarbonising hard-to-abate sectors such as heavy-duty transport, the steel and cement industries, and the production of ammonia and fertilisers.
 It will address the practical challenges of integrating green hydrogen into existing industrial processes and infrastructure, exploring the technological, economic, and logistical hurdles.

-The panellists will discuss the development of hydrogen infrastructure and the need for a liquid, competitive market to ensure that green hydrogen is readily available to producers and consumers.
+The panellists will discuss hydrogen infrastructure development and the need for a liquid, competitive market to ensure that green hydrogen is readily available to producers and consumers.
 This will include the development of hydrogen valleys and other regional hydrogen initiatives.
 They will also examine the role of policy frameworks and funding mechanisms, such as the European Hydrogen Bank, in accelerating the adoption of green hydrogen.

 Asset 1_4x.png